ni/niveristand-custom-device-handbook/docs/Framework_Selection.md

 ## Selecting a Framework: Classic vs. Express

-VeriStand provides two frameworks you can use to create the LabVIEW project for a Custom Device.
+VeriStand provides two frameworks you can use to create the LabVIEW project for a Custom Device, and both produce fully functional VeriStand Custom Devices.
+Regardless of which framework you choose, Custom Devices work the same way and the basic concepts remain the same — the framework only affects your starting point, not how the Custom Device ultimately operates.
 The **Classic** framework is the original, long-established framework; it contains basic boilerplate code and provides greater flexibility over the Custom Device architecture.
-The **Express** framework is the newer framework; its boilerplate code offers a better starting point by providing additional functionality out of the box, at the cost of more constraints on how you design and architect the Custom Device.

-Both the **Classic** and **Express** frameworks produce fully functional VeriStand Custom Devices.
-They differ in how much you author versus how much the framework generates for you, and in the amount of architectural control you retain as a result.
+The **Express** framework is the newer framework; its boilerplate code offers a better starting point by auto-generating some aspects of the Custom Device, at the cost of more constraints on how you design and architect it.
+The two frameworks differ in how much you author versus how much the framework generates for you, and in the amount of architectural control you retain as a result.
 Use the details below to decide which framework best fits your project.

 ### Select Classic when you need control and flexibility